CWDM vs DWDM: What’s the Difference?

 When dealing with OTN (Optical Transport Network), there are two main types of Wavelength Division Multiplexing (WDM) systems: Coarse Wavelength Division Multiplexing (CWDM) and Dense Wavelength Division Multiplexing (DWDM).
 As two modern WDM technologies, they are both used for increasing the bandwidth of fiber by combining optical signals of different wavelengths on one strand of fiber.
 But CWDM vs DWDM, what are their differences?

-To better understand the difference between CWDM and DWDM, we’d better get to know what’s WDM, CWDM and DWDM in the first place.
+To better understand the difference between CWDM and DWDM, we’d better get to know what’s WDM, CWDM, and DWDM in the first place.

 WDM is a technology for transporting large amounts of data between sites.
 It increases bandwidth by allowing different data streams to be sent simultaneously over a single optical fiber network.
 In this way, WDM maximizes the utilization of fiber and helps to optimize network investments.

 As mentioned above, CWDM and DWDM are two technologies developed based on WDM, but with different wavelength patterns and applications.
 CWDM is a flexible technology that can be deployed on most types of fiber networks.
 It is typically deployed in point-to-point topology in enterprise networks and telecom access networks.
 While DWDM is viewed as an option for the metropolitan network.
-Now it is also used for interconnecting data centers and for financial services networks, and is often deployed in ring topology.
+Now it is also used for interconnecting data centers and for financial services networks and is often deployed in a ring topology.

 CWDM and DWDM are both effective methods to solve the increasing bandwidth capacity of information transmission at present.
-But they differ to each other in many aspects.
+But they differ from each other in many aspects.
 Below parts will introduce some differences between CWDM and DWDM systems.

 The channel spacing is defined to be the nominal difference in frequency or wavelength between two adjacent optical channels.
 CWDM has a wider spacing than DWDM.
 It is able to transport up to 18 CWDM wavelengths with a channel spacing of 20nm in the spectrum grid from 1271nm to 1611nm.
-DWDM can carry 40, 80 or up to 160 wavelengths with a narrower spacing of 0.8/0.4nm (100 GHz/50 GHz grid).
+DWDM can carry 40, 80, or up to 160 wavelengths with a narrower spacing of 0.8/0.4nm (100 GHz/50 GHz grid).
 Its wavelengths are from 1525nm to 1565nm (C band) and 1570nm to 1610nm (L band).

 |CWDM Advantages||CWDM Disadvantages|